Jallow9/Project/documentation/postgraduation.md

 ## Post Graduation

-Congratulations with gradution from the HackYourFuture program!
+Congratulations for gradution from the Social Hackers Aacademy program!